vas0011/cse15l-lab-reports/lab3.md

   ./government/Env_Prot_Agen/section-by-section_summary.txt
   ... more lines ...
 ```
-In this example we are searching the directory government for files using ```f```.
+In this example we are searching the directory government and its subdirectories for files using ```f```.
 The files in government and its subdirectories are outputted.
 This is useful because you can check for all the files within a directory and its subdirectories and you can use this command with other commands such as name which makes it even more useful. \
 I found information about this option using man find and using this link: [https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command](url).
 ## ```find -cmin examples```
 **Example 1**